i0tool5/learnings/golang/memory-management/garbage-collector.md

 - goroutine stop time (STW phase) has been reduced to 10 milliseconds per GC iteration (50 milliseconds total).
 - if STW does not meet the allotted 10 milliseconds, then the GC switches to concurrent mode, running simultaneously with the rest of the program for the remaining 40 milliseconds.

+## Sweep

+Sweep is running in the background, releasing the memory. marked white.
+But this process may not be complete in time.
+Therefore, it should be noted that a part of the sweeping is laid of the memory allocation process.
+When process needs more memory, it calls malloc, but before allocation new memory, it must make shure that there are no old unnecessary objects in memory.